 As of May 2020, 75 Minnesota cities and counties raised the tobacco sales age to 21.
 This set the table for the Minnesota State Legislature to pass a Tobacco 21 law in May that ensured all youth in the state are protected.

 ANSR provided signage for vendors across the state.
 If you need more signage, please us at email@example.com.

-Programs for Youth as Alternatives to Penalties
+Alternatives to Penalties for Youth

 Penalties on underage possession, use, and purchase of tobacco have not been proven to reduce tobacco use.
 The Centers for Disease Control and Prevention (CDC) recommends education, counseling, and support to reduce youth use.
 Research shows that punitive measures against young people can results in unintentional consequences and increase the likelihood of youth initiation.
 The community programs for youth listed below are available as alternatives to punitive measures.

 |My Life, My Quit||Quit coaching via text, chat or call||Ongoing||Youth aged 13-18 who want to quit||Free||Self-led||Text ‘Start’ to 36702 or www.mylifemyquit.com|